cboulanger/bibliograph/readme.md

   without having to install software locally;
 - is fully open source and free to download, install, use and adapt to your particular need.
+- is based on rock-solid libraries with a large developer communities ([qooxdoo](https://www.qooxdoo.org) for the user interface and [Yii2] for the backend).

 Bibliograph can be used by